By Amylia Zainal

 The humidity hits you the moment you step out of Changi Airport, a stark difference from the coldness of the air-conditioning of the airport.
 A shock to the system.
 Within minutes, you start perspiring from the heat of the Singapore weather, which is hot and humid 365 days of the year.
 Welcome to Singapore!

 Besides land reclamation, Singapore has also built an offshore landfill known as Semakau Landfill, located about 8km south of the main island.
-Seven kilometers of rock was built in order to enclose the coast of Pulau Semakau and Pulau Sakeng for the creation of a new landfill.
+Seven kilometres of rock was built in order to enclose the coast of Pulau Semakau and Pulau Sakeng for the creation of a new landfill.
 The operation will eventually result in an island made almost entirely of waste.
-It will not be just a dumping ground for waste – but authorities have taken great pains to make the island a place where members of the public can enjoy recreational activities such as bird-watching.
+But it is not just a dumping ground for waste – authorities have taken great pains to make the island a place where members of the public can enjoy recreational activities such as bird-watching.

-Being a resource-scarce country, Singapore has been forced to be innovative, maximizing whatever resources the country has and creating resources that it doesn’t.
-That includes building the offshore landfill of Semakau, recycling wastewater into potable drinking water known as NEWater, and maximizing land space by ensuring that it has a dual-purpose when possible.
-The Marina Barrage is one example where both a water catchment area and a recreational spot for the public has been designed.
+Being a resource-scarce country, Singapore has been forced to be innovative, maximising whatever resources the country has and creating resources that it doesn’t.
+Besides building the offshore landfill, Singapore has also been recycling wastewater into potable drinking water known as NEWater, and maximising land space by ensuring that it has a dual-purpose where possible.
+The Marina Barrage is one example – designed as both a water catchment area and a recreational spot for the public.
 My friends and I have had picnics there under the scorching sun, lasting into the night when the city lights are best on display.

-But Singaporeans are far from being such an unfeeling, legalistic, business driven bunch.
-In 2012, Singapore was ranked by Gallup as the world’s most emotionless society.
-Needless to say, Singaporeans had some strong emotional objections.
+But Singaporeans are far from being such an unfeeling, legalistic, business-driven bunch.
+In 2012, Singapore was ranked by Gallup as the world’s most emotionless society and Singaporeans had some strong emotional objections.
 Singaporeans, emotionless?
 Ask any Singaporean about how they feel about the recent Presidential election, or the lack thereof, and you can be sure they’ll have a lot of impassioned things to say.
 Forget the elections, even less political events – like when the bubble tea chain Gong Cha announced its exit from Singapore or when Singaporean singer Nathan Hartono lost the Sing!
 China competition – have elicited strong outpourings of emotions.

 In the 1990s, Indonesian President Habibie referred to Singapore as a “little red dot.”
 Many saw this as a disparaging comment about the country, but Singaporeans have since made the term one of endearment.
 Many use it to highlight their pride in overcoming the limitations of size to accomplish great things.